Search

 Our Council’s preference is to help lead and design this change by submitting a Head Start outline proposal by 9 August, rather than have central government determine change for us further down the track.

-While timeframes are very tight, we want to share what we know so far, outline options that we’re considering, and understand what’s important to you.
-This feedback will help guide us when considering any changes and an outline proposal.
+While timeframes are very tight, we want to share what we know so far, outline the options we’re considering, and understand what’s important to you.
+Your feedback will help guide us as we consider any changes and whether to submit a proposal.

 Importantly, Tauranga City Council services continue as normal in the meantime.
 This is about future structure, not immediate service changes.